 Emphysema is caused by structural damage to lung tissue (frequently by smoking) which leaves an inefficient lung.
 This results in increased mucus production and susceptibility to chronic infection, which further reduces breathing efficiency.

 These difficulties can be offset by making the person’s immune system more functional and by the use of glutathione mist twice daily.
-This latter frequently gives a highly dramatic benefit and should be tried on a trail basis in the office by anyone with emphysema.
+This latter frequently gives a highly dramatic benefit and should be tried on a trial basis in the office by anyone with emphysema.

 The original structural damage is the underlying problem and that cannot be changed apparently.
 However, other measures can greatly improve the percentage function of the remaining normal lung tissue.